 Butcher's broom is a type of plant.

 The root of this plant is used for its medicinal properties.
-Pain, leg cramps, leg swelling, varicose veins, and itching are all frequent signs of poor blood circulation that can be treated with butcher's broom.
+Pain, leg cramps, leg swelling, varicose veins, and itching are all frequent signs of poor blood circulation that can be treated with a butcher's broom.

 Butcher's broom is often taken orally to treat kidney stones, gallstones, atherosclerosis (hardening of the arteries), constipation, and a variety of other ailments.
 Some people rub butcher's broom on their skin to treat haemorrhoids and ageing.

 For thousands of years, butcher's broom has been utilised in herbal medicines.
 Its root and rootstock are valued in herbal medicine because they contain a variety of medicinal compounds such as flavonoids and other antioxidants.
-These compounds are the reason why butcher's broom has been associated with a variety of health advantages, including increased blood circulation and management of hemorrhoids.
+These compounds are the reason why butcher's broom has been associated with a variety of health advantages, including increased blood circulation and management of haemorrhoids.

 Butcher's broom has been shown to decrease inflammation and improve lymphatic flow.